 • Look into saving on bank charges and insurance – keep reviewing how much it costs you, to have and keep the bank account you hold and insurance (contract terms and conditions)

-• Avoid swiping your plastic card:- it is always easy and convenient to use our credit, cheque, and debit cards as there are no charges when you swipe, right?
-However; we do not stop to think when we use the card, that as much as the cash leaves the bank account, it surely leaves our hands – you wonder what happened to your money?
+• Avoid swiping your plastic card:- It is always easy and convenient to use our credit, cheque, and debit cards, as there are no charges when you swipe, right?
+However; we do not stop to think when we use the card, that, as much as the cash leaves the bank account, it surely leaves our hands.
+You wonder what happened to your money?

 Instead, withdraw only what is necessary, and you will save money on bank fees (it psychologically registers how much you are withdrawing or spending).
 Just keep the receipts or use an App, so as to keep track of where the money went, to be able to cover your weekly living expenses such as transportation, petrol (gas), fruit, vegetables, bread, and milk